 Newport Beach Car Accident Lawyer

-If you've been seriously injured in a car accident in Newport Beach please contact our Newport Beach personal injury lawyers for a free case review.
+If you've been seriously injured in a motor vehicle accident in Newport Beach please contact our Newport Beach car accident lawyers for a free case review.
 We've been helping injured plaintiffs since 1978.

 Newport Beach is one of the most affluent cities in the nation.
 It has a beautiful coastline and sun-kissed beaches that draw millions of tourists every year.
 Often, we see that Newport Beach's roadways are not designed to handle the kind of traffic the city gets each year, particularly in the summer, when beachgoers throng the sands and jostle for parking spaces along the shoreline.
 The prevalence of bars and restaurants that serve alcohol also increases the probability of alcohol-related collisions in Newport Beach.
 If you or a loved one has been injured in a Newport Beach car accident, it is important that you understand your legal rights and options.

 According to California Highway Patrol's 2010 Statewide Integrated Traffic Records System (SWITRS), 100 fatalities and 13,368 injuries resulted from traffic accidents in Orange County.
 In the city of Newport Beach, there was 450 injuries reported due to traffic accidents during that same year.
 Of the Newport Beach car accidents that year, 63 were alcohol-related.
 Driving under the influence continues to be a problem in Newport Beach.

 Injuries Suffered in Newport Beach Traffic Accidents

 Repairing your vehicle can be expensive, but it is nothing compared to the physical, emotional and financial cost of suffering an injury.
 Even if you are in a relatively low-speed collision while wearing a seatbelt, you can still sustain a traumatic injury.
 For example, if you are involved in a rear-end collision, you can experience soft tissue neck injuries that can make moving your head extremely painful.